The Cuban regime is trying to rescue the countryside with new measures: What are they proposing?

 The announced measures are complemented by the Agricultural and Forestry Land Bill published this week by the regime.

-The regulation extends usufruct contracts up to 25 years, with the possibility of renewal, and increases the maximum limits for certain agricultural activities to 268 hectares.
+The regulation extends usufruct contracts to up to 25 years, renewable, and raises the maximum limits for certain agricultural activities to 268 hectares.

 However, it maintains significant restrictions on land ownership and circulation: